-The European Data Protection Supervisor (EDPS) has identified PIMS as a possible policy solution and has laid out a set of features that PIMS should ideally have in EDPS (2016) and EDPS (2020).
-46 The desiderata laid out in these papers include some of the desirable properties of the intermediaries we envision, namely (i) enabling consumers to control access to their data, (ii) fostering transparency and traceability of data usage, and (iii) facilitating data portability and data minimization.
-At odds with our goals, the EDPS (2016) report states that "as a matter of principle PIMS will not be in a position to sell personal data, but rather, their role will be to allow third parties to use personal data, for specific purposes" in subsection 3.10.
-Congruent with this notion, most existing PIMS do not entail remuneration of consumers for their data.
+The European Data Protection Supervisor (EDPS) has identified PIMS as a possible policy solution and has laid out a set of features that PIMS should ideally have.69 The desiderata laid out in these papers include some of the desirable properties of the intermediaries we envision, namely (i) enabling consumers to control access to their data, (ii) fostering transparency and traceability of data usage, and (iii) facilitating data portability and data minimization.
+At odds with our goals, the 2016 Report states that "as a matter of principle PIMS will not be in a position to 'sell' personal data, but rather, their role will be to allow third parties to use personal data, for specific purposes."70 Congruent with this notion, most existing PIMS do not entail remuneration of consumers for their data.